kaffolder7/kener/docs/concepts.md

 ### Slack

 Slack Trigger is used to send a message to a slack channel when something goes wrong.
 It can be configured to send a message to different slack channels.
 Needs slack URL

+### Telegram

+Telegram Trigger is used to send a message to a telegram group or private chat when something goes wrong.
+It can be configured to send a message to different telegram chat IDs.
+Needs telegram bot token and chat ID

 ### Discord